Owner Must Read

 Stress-Induced Diarrhea - Both people and animals can get diarrhea as a result of stress.
-Think about it - puppy new to your family has undergone tremendous changes in a short period of time.
-She's been removed from her mother and litter mates.
-She has been physically relocated from the only environment she's known to a new, unfamiliar one.
+Think about it - a puppy new to your family has undergone tremendous changes in a short period.
+She’s been removed from her mother and littermates.
+She has been physically relocated from the only environment she’s known to a new, unfamiliar one.
 There was probably some travel involved, if only a short drive in the car.
-The sights, sounds, smells and temptations in her world have changed overnight.
-She's no longer one of several, but the only puppy in the household.
-If your family is like most, your new little girl is overwhelmed with attention – she's being handled, talked to and played with more than ever before.
+The sights, sounds, smells, and temptations in her world have changed overnight.
+She’s no longer one of several, but the only puppy in the household.
+If your family is like most, your new little girl is overwhelmed with attention – she’s being handled, talked to, and played with more than ever before.
 Any change can be stressful, even a change for the better.
-When you consider the inexperience of your puppy and the major adjustments she must make during her first few months of life, it's really not surprising if her GI tract reacts to the stress.
+When you consider the inexperience of your puppy and the major adjustments she must make during her first few months of life, it’s not surprising if her GI tract reacts to the stress.

-Keep Plain Yogurt on hand - Stress kills off the good bacteria in the GI tract, Plain Yogurt put the good bacteria back into the system.
-If your puppy's diarrhea is stress related, it should resolve within a few days.
+Keep Plain Yogurt on hand - Stress kills off the good bacteria in the GI tract.
+Plain Yogurt puts the good bacteria back into the system.
+If your puppy’s diarrhea is stress related, it should resolve within a few days.
 Make sure to keep clean, fresh water available for her at all times, and if necessary, take her to the bowl and encourage her to drink.
 Your integrative vet can also offer many suggestions on simple, natural remedies that can help your pet through this initial adjustment period, if needed.
-Also make sure she has lots of opportunity to nap and plenty of quiet time.
+Also, make sure she has lots of opportunities to nap and plenty of quiet time.

-This is an "opportunist protozoon" that lives in the bowels of all dogs.
+This is an “opportunist protozoon” that lives in the bowels of all dogs.
 Did you understand that?
 ALL DOGS carry coccidia.
 But something has got to weaken the immune system of an animal for the protozoa to have an opportunity to take hold and start multiplying.
-That "something " is usually stress of one kind or another.
+That “something” is usually stress of one kind or another.
 A loose, stinky stool that can even have streaks of bloody mucus in it usually accompanies coccidia.
 Some Vets will explain coccidia to their clients by saying the animal is loaded with parasites.
-This is sometimes interpreted by that client that the animal has worms.
-Coccidia is not exactly a parasite but can be just as hard to get rid of.
-A daily supply of yogurt prevents coccidia from getting a foothold as it keeps a good balance of bacteria in the G. I. tract.
+This is sometimes interpreted by the client as the animal has worms.
+Coccidia is not exactly a parasite, but can be just as hard to get rid of.
+A daily supply of yogurt prevents coccidia from getting a foothold, as it keeps a good balance of bacteria in the G. I. tract.
 So long as good bacteria exist in an ample supply in the gut, coccidia can not grow.
 Coccidia is shed in the stool like a virus.
 If the animal is not shedding it when a stool sample is taken, the animal can be misdiagnosed as being free of the protozoa.
-If your puppy is put on antibiotics of any sort, feed yogurt to replenish the good bacteria that is killed off by the antibiotic.
-It will in no way affect the antibiotic from completing its job but may save your animal from secondary infections caused by an imbalance of good bacteria.
-When coccidia does exist in the G. I. tract of your puppy, it can easily spread up through the system and into the lungs and if unchecked.
-The first signs of coccidia is usually a lack of eating properly accompanied by a loose stinky stool and sometimes espneumoniacalating into bouts of hypoglycemia.
+If your puppy is put on antibiotics of any sort, feed yogurt to replenish the good bacteria that are killed off by the antibiotic.
+It will in no way affect the antibiotic from completing its job, but may save your animal from secondary infections caused by an imbalance of good bacteria.
+When coccidia does exist in the G. I. tract of your puppy, it can easily spread up through the system and into the lungs if unchecked.
+The first signs of coccidia are usually a lack of eating properly accompanied by a loose stinky stool and sometimes espneumoniacalating into bouts of hypoglycemia.
 Coccidia can be transmitted to humans if hands are not washed and contaminated utensils are handled improperly.
-Coccidia should never be allowed to progress to a point that the puppy's life is threatened.
-If your puppy shows signs of this disease, immediately seek professional advice and treatment, usually Albon is given.
+Coccidia should never be allowed to progress to a point where the puppy’s life is threatened.
+If your puppy shows signs of this disease, immediately seek professional advice and treatment; usually, Albon is given.

-Not all families get to choose their puppy; I sometimes place the puppies where I think the puppy will be best fit for that family.
-Please keep in mind everyone wants to pick their puppy, I do my best.
+Not all families get to choose their puppies; I sometimes place the puppies where I think the puppy will be the best fit for that family.
+Please remember that everyone wants to pick their puppy; I do my best.

-There is Virus everywhere, on carpet, on every floor, in every yard and park.
-Virus is shed in the stool for the first two weeks or less after the initial infection but only a tiny portion of infection stool which could be months old depending on the environmental temperature and humidity is needed to infect a non-immune dog.
-Some dogs become what is called sub clinically infected sick.
-These animals tend not be confined since no one knows they are infected , thus they can spread virus around a large area depending on where they leave their dropping.
+There is Virus everywhere, on the carpet, on every floor, in every yard and park.
+The virus is shed in the stool for the first two weeks or fewer after the initial infection.
+Still, only a tiny portion of infection stool which could be months old, depending on the environmental temperature and humidity, is needed to infect a non-immune dog.
+Some dogs become what is called subclinically infected sick.
+These animals tend not to be confined since no one knows they are infected.
+Thus, they can spread the virus around a large area depending on where they leave their dropping.
 When puppies are born, they are completely unable to make antibodies against any infectious invader.
-They would be totally unprotected except that nature has a created a system to protect them.
+They would be unprotected, except that nature has created a system to protect them.
 Their mother secretes a specific type of Milk called Colostrum for the first day or two after giving birth.
-It contains all the antibodies that the mother dog has circulating in her own body and in this way, she gives her own immune experience to her off-spring These antibodies are protective until they wear off sometime in the first months of the puppy's life.
+It contains all the antibodies that the mother dog has circulating in her own body, and in this way, she gives her own immune experience to her offspring.
+These antibodies are protective until they wear off sometime in the first months of the puppy’s life.